I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Dr. Soper pursued his suspect with zeal.
 He checked the employment agencies through which she was hired.
 Later he wrote: “What do you suppose I found out?
 That in every household in which she had worked in the last ten years there had been an outbreak of typhoid fever.”
 He identified 22 victims, one of whom had died.

-Dr. Soper developed the theory that somehow Mary Mallon was passing typhoid on to people along with the meals she cooked.
+Dr. Soper developed the theory that somehow Mary Mallon was passing the disease on to people along with the meals she cooked.
 At the time, science was just beginning to realize that typhoid might be caused by bacteria rather than “sewer gases,” which had been the prevailing theory.

 The contagious Mary was tracked down to the kitchen of another New York family.
 To confirm his suspicions, Soper needed blood, stool, and urine samples for testing.
 The suggestion that Mary might want to hand these over provoked an outburst of anger followed by a chase out onto the sidewalk with the furious cook brandishing a carving fork.